Angular Velocity Calculator

 Angular velocity of an object or particle is the rate at which it rotates around a chosen center point or in other words: what angular distance does an object cover around something over a period of time and is measured in angle per unit time.
 The standard measurement is in radians per second, although degrees per second, revolutions per minute (rpm) and other units are frequently used in practice and our calculator supports most of them as an output unit.

-The calculator can be used to calculate angular velocity based on known angle turn distance and time (angular distance covered and time to cover it) as well as based on linear speed and the radius of the circular path the object or particle is on.
-The tool can also be used to solve for linear velocity or radius given the angular velocity and the other of the two, thus functioning as both a linear velocity to angular velocity and an angular velocity to linear velocity converter.
+This online tool can be used to calculate angular velocity based on known angle turn distance and time (angular distance covered and time to cover it) as well as based on linear speed and the radius of the circular path the object or particle is on.
+The tool can also be used to solve for linear velocity or radius given the angular velocity and the other of the two, thus functioning as both a linear velocity to angular velocity and an angular velocity to linear velocity converter (linear velocity calculator).

 The output if calculating linear velocity is in both metric and imperial units: m/s, ft/s, km/s, km/h, miles/s and mph.
 When the output is the path radius is given in meters, feet, kilometers, miles and even light years and parsecs for really large distances.